AckerApple/ack-reload/README.md

   -d, --dir [dir]                   The directory to serve up.
 Defaults to current dir.
   -e, --exts [extensions]           Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]                 The port to bind to.
 Can be set with PORT env variable as well.
 Defaults to 8080 -s, --start-page [start-page]		  Specify a start page.
 Defaults to index.html.
   -v, --verbose						          Turns on logging on the server and client side.
 Defaults to true.
+  - `html5Mode`                     Boolean = false - Enable/disable always returning root index.html for all html 404 requests
 ```

 ## Credits